 See Related: Best Museums in the US You Need to Visit

-There is absolutely no better way to experience this striking rock formation than by helicopter.
+There is no better way to experience this striking rock formation than by helicopter.
 Hop on to this helicopter tour, where you will actually get to land on the infamous rock formation.

 Antelope Canyon is one of the most famous slot canyons in the world and definitely the most gorgeous slot canyon I’ve ever seen.
-It is definitely one of the most popular things to do in Page.
+It is definitely one of the most popular things to do on Page.
 Strolling through the narrow passageways of this canyon will make you feel like you’ve been transported to another world.

 Upper Antelope Canyon

 Upper Antelope Canyon is the most famous of the two canyons.
 In 2014, photographer Peter Lik sold his photo of Upper Antelope Canyon for $6.5 million, making it the most expensive photograph ever.

 If you visit this place, you can see why this is true.
 The soaring walls of the canyon are striking.
 The infamous light beams that stream into the canyon are usually visible between the end of March and the beginning of October, so don’t miss out on visiting during this time.